pfpcyber/EmonSimulator/README.md

 ./emonSim

+4. Now get the ip address of your computer.
+You will need this ip address for our cloud platform.

-4. Run PFP Gatewway software (This information is provide when you signup).
+5. Run PFP Gatewway software (This information is provide when you signup).
 Note PFP Gateway software has to be on the same subnet as your emonSim.

-5. Log into PFP cloud platform and add the device.
+6. Log into PFP cloud platform and add the device.